Commodity Futures Modernization Act of 2000: CFMA implementation

-Legislative history of the CFMA
+Legislative history

 H.R.
-4541 and S.2697
+4541 and S. 2697

 H.R.
 4541 was introduced in the House of Representatives on May 25, 2000, as the Commodities Futures Modernization Act of 2000.
 Three separate House Committees held hearings on the bill.
 Each Committee reported out a different amended version of H.R.
 4541 by September 6, 2000.

 Another Commodity Futures Modernization Act of 2000 was introduced in the Senate on June 8, 2000, as S. 2697.
 A joint hearing of the Senate Agriculture and Banking Committees was held to consider that bill.
 The Senate Agriculture Committee reported out an amended version of S. 2697 on August 25, 2000.

 During the House and Senate committee hearings on these bills, Committee Chairs and Ranking Members described a tight legislative schedule for the bills because of the election year's short Congressional schedule.
 Sponsors had delayed introduction of the bills as they vainly awaited agreement between the CFTC and SEC on how to regulate the single stock futures contemplated by the PWG Report.
 That issue dominated the hearings.

 On September 14, 2000, the SEC and CFTC announced they had agreed on a joint regulation approach for "security futures."
 Senior Treasury Department officials hailed the "historic agreement" as eliminating "the major obstacles to forming a consensus bill."
 At the same time, Senator Phil Gramm (R-TX), the Chair of the Senate Banking Committee, was quoted as insisting that any bill brought to the Senate Floor would need to be expanded to include prohibitions on SEC regulation of the swaps market.

 Democratic members of Congress later described a period in late September through early October during which they were excluded from negotiations over reconciling the three committee versions of H.R.
 4541, followed by involvement in reaching an acceptable compromise that left some Republicans unhappy with the final version of the bill and some Democrats upset over the "process", particularly the involvement of Sen. Gramm and House Republican leadership in the negotiations.
 Despite indications no agreement would be reached, on October 19, 2000, the White House announced its "strong support" for the version of H.R.
 4541 scheduled to reach the House Floor that day.
 The House approved H.R.
-4541 in a 377-4 vote.
+4541 in a 377–4 vote.

 As so passed by the House, H.R.
 4541 contained, in Title I, the language concerning OTC derivatives that became the source for Title I of the CFMA and, in Title II, the language regulating "security futures" that became the source for Title II of the CFMA.
 Titles III and IV would be added when the CFMA was enacted into law two months later.